-Q: Learning is not the acquisition of knowledge.
+Prompt: Learning is not the acquisition of knowledge.
 It is a process powered by what four characteristics?

 The secret fire at the core of your being might have nothing to do with building a better web: you must still be honest enough to follow it.
-Ultimately, learning how to learn is a discipline built on a deep trust in what we could call the underlying pattern.
+Ultimately, learning how to learn is a practice built on a deep trust in what we could call the underlying pattern.
 You have to trust that you will come to know what you need to know when you need to know it.
-This creates the necessary neurological conditions for useful knowledge to take root.
+This trust creates the necessary neurological conditions for useful knowledge to take root.

-Q: Truly learning how to learn is not just an intellectual process.
+Prompt: Truly learning how to learn is not just an intellectual process.
 We have to let it happen by cultivating what?